Hi! I’m Nate.

 While jyotiṣa is rooted in the spiritual traditions of the Indian subcontinent, one does not need to be a Hindu engage the wisdom held in this traditional science (and, as it happens, those spiritual traditions include a lineage of Christianity that traces its roots all the way to the apostle Thomas).

 The true jyotiṣi endeavors always to see through the eye of the heart, opened through contemplative encounter with the Holy.
 My practice of jyotiṣa is founded on a robust contemplative practice consisting of Centering Prayer, lectio divina, and tantrik mantra meditation from both Hindu and Christian reference points.

 When you meet with me, I have already prayed with your chart, and for you, and for our reading, and have held your needs in the altar of my heart so that I can offer the wisdom that comes through in the sacred space of our consultation.

 The goal of this kind of work is self-knowledge unto peace, justice, and goodness.
 If you’re not growing in that direction, astrology’s not doing its job, as far as I’m concerned.

-Meanwhile, if astrology isn’t your jam, I also offer spiritual direction, which is a specialized form of coaching for the spiritual life.
-I am studying spiritual direction through the Urban Spirituality Center in Portland, OR.
-I utilize the Enneagram in companioning with people in their respective journeys and I assist them in telling their own stories.
+Meanwhile, if astrology isn’t your jam, I also offer spiritual direction, which you can think of as a specialized form of coaching for the spiritual life.